-35 Best Action Adventure Games With Incredible Worlds - Gameranx
+40 Best Action-Adventure Games With Incredible Worlds - Gameranx

 Release Date: November 2019

-The final instalment in the Tomb Raider reboot trilogy sees Lara Croft undertaking her most expansive mission yet.
+The final installment in the Tomb Raider reboot trilogy sees Lara Croft undertaking her most expansive mission yet.
 In this game, players work their way through the final chapter in Lara’s origin story.
-Travelling across the tropical regions of the Americas in search of the legendary lost Incan city of Paititi, players can feel truly at one with the South American wilds.
-Explore vast Peruvian jungles, the Mexican island of Cozumel, and eventually the lost city of Paititi itself.
-This incredible game world is heavily influenced by Mayan and Aztec culture in its design, and so has plenty of content to keep history fans hooked.
+Traveling across the tropical regions of the Americas in search of the legendary lost Incan city of Paititi, players can feel truly at one with the South American wilds.
+Explore vast Peruvian jungles, the Mexican island of Cozumel, and eventually, the lost city of Paititi itself.
+This incredible game world is heavily influenced by Mayan and Aztec culture in its design, and has plenty of content to keep history fans hooked.

 Publisher: CD Projekt RED